-Did you know?
+Did you know...

-- Your A1C is used to monitor blood glucose over the past 3 months. - A1C is a tool and should be used together with blood glucose monitoring. - Your A1C reflects a range. - Many factors may cause your A1C to vary like anemia (low iron), recent blood transfusions, dehydration, and sickle cell.
+- Your A1c is used to monitor blood glucose over the past 3 months? - A1c is a tool and should be used together with blood glucose monitoring? - Your A1c reflects a range? - Many factors may cause your A1c to vary like anemia (low iron), recent blood transfusions, dehydration, and sickle cell?

-Talk to your provider or health care team to make sure that you both agree on your target A1C.
+Talk to your provider or healthcare team to make sure that you both agree on your target A1c to help avoid problems with dangerous low blood glucose